An Economic Recovery Program—Theirs vs. Mine

 1. Global Supply Chain Disruption

 This was the easiest to see.
-Intermediate and final goods exported from China to the US were halted in many industries.
-US production began to cut back on final goods delivery in the US economy, already affected by Trump’s trade war with China during 2018-19.
-Not only goods from China to US directly.
-But supply chains in which Japan and So.
-Korea goods, made in China and delivered to those countries, would otherwise be shipped to the US.
-Or goods shipped to Mexico and then exported as final goods to the US.
-Or from Asia to Europe, and then to the US.
-The net effect was a significant drop in US production and therefore sales and the output of the US economy in general.
+Intermediate and final goods exported from China to the U.S. were halted in many industries.
+U.S. production began to cut back on the dlivery of final goods in the U.S. economy, already affected by Trump’s trade war with China during 2018-19.
+And not only goods from China to U.S. directly, but supply chains in which Japan and South Korean goods, made in China and delivered to those countries, would otherwise be shipped to the U.S. Or goods shipped to Mexico and then exported as final goods to the U.S. Or from Asia to Europe, and then to the U.S. The net effect was a significant drop in U.S. production and therefore in sales and the output of the U.S. economy in general.
 But that channel of contagion is now being dwarfed by another.

-We can see this now spreading and deepening rapidly throughout the US economy.
-First demand for travel related spending: airlines, cruise & shipping, hotels & leisure, entertainment, etc. were initially impacted.
+We can see this now spreading and deepening rapidly throughout the U.S. economy.
+First, demand for travel related spending—airlines, cruise and shipping, hotels and leisure, entertainment, etc.—were initially impacted.
 But that’s been spreading to other industries as rapidly as the virus itself.
 Personal services of all kind are coming to a halt, except for healthcare.
 Restaurants and bars are shutting down.
 Education is being driven to an online underground.
 Malls and stores are virtually deserted.
 Social entertainment, including sports, is suspended everywhere.
 Even grocery stores are experiencing empty shelves, and consumption in basic necessities will soon fall off.
 Then there’s online purchasing, now developing huge backlog and delivery problems.

-Consumption was the only sector of the US economy in late 2019 holding it up.
-And it was slowing in that regard as well by year end.
+Consumption was the only sector of the U.S. economy in late 2019 holding it up.
+And it was slowing in that regard as well by year-end.
 Now it is collapsing.
-Nearly 70% of the US GDP and economy, it is now joining the contraction in business investment and trade that was occurring throughout 2019.
+Nearly 70 percent of the U.S. GDP and economy, it is now joining the contraction in business investment and trade that was occurring throughout 2019.

-The recession is here, as of March 2020, folks.
-The only real question now is how deep will it go and how long will it last!
-And that question depends, in turn, on how quickly and seriously will US politicians respond.
-And the actions thus far do not portend well for a prompt ‘v-shape’ recovery.
+The recession is here, as of March 2020.
+The only real question now is how deep will it go and how long will it last.
+And that question depends, in turn, on how quickly and seriously U.S. politicians will respond.
+And the actions thus far do not portend well for a prompt “v-shape” recovery.

 But there is yet a third channel of economic contagion emerging that may dwarf the effect of the supply chain disruption and household consumer demand collapse.
 It is the condition of the financial system itself.